Dichotomous247/Mountain-games/README.md

 # Mountain-Runner
-Simple 2D game, identical to Chrome dino game.
+Simple 2D game, similar to the Chrome dinosaur game.